sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 2.4 Positioning of the model

-With this in mind, the Nablla type model can be positioned conceptually as follows:
+With this in mind, the Sercrod type model can be positioned conceptually as follows:

 - It is not a virtual DOM based model.
 - It is not merely a collection of imperative DOM operations.